Vasilisdm/memoryGame/README.md

 ## Instructions

-Start flipping the cards and try to match them in pairs in order to win!
+Match all cards in pairs in order to win!